Luc Steels

-Luc Steels (born in 1952) is a Belgian scientist and artist.
+Luc Leo Steels (born 22 January 1952) is a Belgian scientist and artist.
 Steels works with artificial intelligence in Europe who has made contributions to expert systems, behavior-based robotics, artificial life and evolutionary computational linguistics.
-He was a fellow of the Catalan Institution for Research and Advanced Studies ICREA associated as a research professor with the Institute for Evolutionary Biology (UPF/CSIC) in Barcelona.
+He was a fellow of the Catalan Institution for Research and Advanced Studies (ICREA) associated as a research professor with the Institute of Evolutionary Biology (UPF/CSIC) in Barcelona.
 He was formerly founding Director of the Artificial Intelligence Laboratory of the Vrije Universiteit Brussel and founding director of the Sony Computer Science Laboratory in Paris.
-Steels has been collaborated with visual artists and theater makers and composed music for opera.
+Steels has collaborated with visual artists and theater makers and composed music for opera.

 Biography

-Steels obtained a master's degree in Computer Science at MIT, specializing in AI under the supervision of Marvin Minsky and Carl Hewitt.
-He obtained a Ph.D. at the University of Antwerp with a thesis in computational linguistics on a parallel model of parsing.
-In 1980, he joined the Schlumberger-Doll Research Laboratory in Ridgefield to work on knowledge-based approaches to the interpretation of oil well logging data and became leader of the group who developed the Dipmeter Advisor which he transferred into industrial use while at Schlumberger Engineering, Clamart.
+Steels was born in the town of Belsele near Antwerp, Belgium.
+He studied German philology at the University of Antwerp, where he obtained a M.A. in 1974 and a Ph.D. in linguistics in 1977 under the supervision of Hugo Brandt Corstius.
+His thesis was in computational linguistics on a parallel model of parsing.
+Steels pursued another master's degree in Computer Science at MIT, specializing in AI under the supervision of Marvin Minsky and Carl Hewitt.
+He graduated in 1979.
+In 1980, Steels joined the Schlumberger-Doll Research Laboratory in Ridgefield, Connecticut to work on knowledge-based approaches to the interpretation of oil well logging data and became leader of the group who developed the Dipmeter Advisor which he transferred into industrial use while at Schlumberger Engineering, Clamart.
 In 1983, he was appointed as a tenured professor in Computer Science with a chair in AI at the Free University of Brussels (VUB).
 The same year he founded the VUB Artificial Intelligence Laboratory and became the first chairman of the VUB Computer Science Department from 1990 to 1995.
 The VUB AI Lab focused initially on knowledge-based systems for various industrial applications but gradually focused more on basic research in AI.

-In 1996 Steels founded the Sony Computer Science Laboratory (CSL) in Paris and became its acting director.
+In 1996, Steels founded the Sony Computer Science Laboratory (CSL) in Paris and became its acting director.
 This laboratory was a spin-off from the Sony Computer Science Laboratory in Tokyo directed by Mario Tokoro and Toshi Doi.
 The laboratory targeted research in AI, particularly on the emergence and evolution of grounded language and ontologies on robots, the use of AI in music, and contributions to sustainability.
 The CSL music group was directed by Francois Pachet and the sustainability group by Peter Hanappe.